 For more information about the four-year institutions that will accept degrees earned at Sinclair, please visit the Schools/Transfer page.

-The Ohio Transfer Module (OTM) is a subset or a complete set of general education requirements at Ohio public colleges and universities.
-OTM courses are guaranteed to transfer to any of Ohio’s public institutions of higher education as an area credit, as well as equivalent courses in English and Mathematics.
-The Ohio Transfer Module represents a common body of knowledge and academic skills.
-The Ohio Transfer Module is comprised of 36–40 semester hours of courses in the following areas:
+Ohio Transfer 36 is a subset or a complete set of general education requirements at Ohio public colleges and universities.
+Courses are guaranteed to transfer to any of Ohio's public institutions of higher education.
+Ohio Transfer 36 represents a common body of knowledge and academic skills and is comprised of 36 semester hours of courses in the following areas: